Time

 Clocks traveling east or west

 Why does this matter?
-HAHA, when clocks travel agains the rotational speed of the earth the dilation is into the other direction - so they go faster.
+HAHA, when clocks travel against the rotational speed of the earth the dilation is into the other direction - so they go faster.
 How nice.

 Change in rotation of electron around nucleus (proton)